relloyd/halfpipe/README.md

 A)

-Use the [Getting Started](#Getting-Started) instructions below to build a local Docker image that contains the Halfpipe CLI and the Oracle client drivers.
-This is the easy option that drops you into a command prompt ready to use the `hp` tool or the [`configure.sh`](demo-svg/configure) script (usage shown below)
+Use the [Get Started](#get-started) instructions below to build a local Docker image that contains the Halfpipe CLI and the Oracle client drivers.
+This is the easy option that drops you into a command prompt ready to use the `hp` tool or the [`configure.sh`](demo-svg/configure) script.

 B)

 Download one of the Release binaries and add it to your target environment.
 You'll need the Oracle Instant Client installed and on your PATH.
 If you get an error like `hp: error while loading shared libraries: libclntsh.so.19.1: cannot open shared object file: No such file or directory` ensure your ORACLE_HOME environment variable set and the OCI library is accessible.
 If you follow Oracle's Instant Client set-up instructions and check that SQL*Plus works, you should be good to go.
 Run the `configure.sh` script to learn how to set up basic connections.

-## Getting Started
+## Get Started

-The following steps will walk through option A above, to:
+The following steps will walk through option A above to:-

-1. Add an Oracle connection
+1. add connections for an Oracle database, Snowflake and S3
-1. Add a Snowflake connection
-1. Add a S3 connection
-1. Create a Snowflake stage compatible with Halfpipe
+1. create a Snowflake external stage compatible with Halfpipe
-1. Set default flag values for the `hp` CLI
+1. set default flag values for the `hp` CLI

-After this, you'll be ready to use the example commands [below](#sample-commands) and in the tl;dr section [above](#tldr-features--demos).
+After this, you'll be ready to use the example commands shown [below](#sample-commands) or in the [tl;dr section](#tldr-features--demos) above.

-Good luck and drop me an email ([details below](#want-to-know-more-or-have-a-feature-request)) if you run into any issues.
+Good luck and drop me an [email](#want-to-know-more-or-have-a-feature-request) if you run into any issues.
 Happy munging! 😄

 ### Prerequisites